Last Updated: 02/10/20 | February 10th, 2020

 I’m talking about Bulgaria, Romania, and Ukraine.
 While Bulgaria sees a few more tourists because of its proximity to the Balkans and acts as a stop on the overland route from Turkey to Budapest, the farther north I went, the fewer travelers I saw.

-In Ukraine, I only encountered US Peace Corp volunteers and a handful of Europeans.
+In Ukraine, I only encountered US Peace Corps volunteers and a handful of Europeans.
+(Obviously, this was before the ongoing conflict).

 The Cost of Bulgaria